hanetooth/surveymaster/README.md

 ```
 ### API Documentation
 https://documenter.getpostman.com/view/6108589/2s9Xy3sB2f

-If you prefer local, here is a Postman collection in the root directory of the project.
+If you prefer local, There is a Postman collection in the root directory of the project.
 You can import it to Postman to read the Api documentation and test the API endpoints.

 #### Minor Usage Guide
 Use Api endpoints to create a new user and login to the application.
 Then use the token to access the protected endpoints.